OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2022.

 * **#EVASIONROBUSTMODEL** (development-time datascience).
-Choose a model design, configuration and/or training approach to maximize resilience against evasion (Datascience).
+Choose an evasion-robust model design, configuration and/or training approach to maximize resilience against evasion (Datascience).

   A robust model in the light of evasion is a model that does not display significant changes in output for minor changes in input.